LambdaLabsML/distributed-training-guide/10-training-llama-405b/README.md

 Then later, sync_module_states in FSDP constructor will make sure the weights are broadcasted from rank 0 to the other ranks.

-## Sharding Llama 405b
+## Sharding Llama 405B

-Most of the tutorials on training Llama 405b just shard the LlamaDecoderLayer (there's 191 of them).
-However during testing I also found that sharding the nn.Embedding layer at the beginning of the network improved throughput and reduced memory usage.
-We can use the `transformer_auto_wrap_policy` to target the specific class for those layer:
+Most of the tutorials on training Llama 405b just shard the `LlamaDecoderLayer` (there's 191 of them).
+However during testing I also found that sharding the `nn.Embedding` layer at the beginning of the network improved throughput and reduced memory usage.
+We can use the `transformer_auto_wrap_policy` to target the specific classes for those layers:

 ```python
 from torch.distributed.fsdp.wrap import transformer_auto_wrap_policy